wineberry with tart red fruit loved by birds

 Not Threatened

-The Wineberry is the soft one, the fast one, the tree that looks like it is in a hurry.
-Its leaves are large, soft, and deeply toothed – like the leaves of a grape vine or a maple.
-They are bright green on top and paler underneath, and they are arranged opposite each other along the branch.
+It races towards the light.
+Wineberry is the soft one, the fast one, the tree that looks like it is in a hurry.
+Its leaves are large, soft, and deeply toothed.
+They look like the leaves of a grape vine or a maple.
+They are bright green on top and paler underneath.
+They are arranged opposite each other along the branch.
 The leaves are not tough like the rātā or leathery like the karo.
-They are soft, almost floppy, and they catch the light.
+They are soft, almost floppy.
+They catch the light.
 What makes it special?
 The speed.
 The Wineberry is one of the fastest-growing native trees in New Zealand.
-It can put on two or three metres of height in a year when it is young, racing towards the light.
-It is a pioneer, a coloniser, a tree that takes advantage of disturbance.
+It can put on two or three metres of height in a year when it is young.
+It races towards the light.
+It is a pioneer.
+It is a coloniser.
+It takes advantage of disturbance.
 When a slip clears a hillside or a tree falls in the forest, the Wineberry is often the first to appear.
-Its seeds are carried by birds, dropped in the open gap, and they germinate quickly in the bright light.
+Its seeds are carried by birds.
+They are dropped in the open gap.
+They germinate quickly in the bright light.
 The flowers are another clue.
 The Wineberry produces clusters of small, pinkish-red flowers in spring.
-They are not large – each flower is maybe a centimetre across – but they are produced in profusion, and they are heavily scented.
-The flowers are a magnet for insects – bees, flies, beetles – which are the tree's primary pollinators.
-The fruit is a small, dark red or black berry, about the size of a pea.
-The berries are produced in abundance in summer and are a favourite food of the kererū, the tūī, and the bellbird.
-The birds eat the berries, digest the flesh, and carry the seeds to new locations.
+They are not large.
+Each flower is maybe a centimetre across.
+But they are produced in profusion.
+They are heavily scented.
+The flowers are a magnet for insects.
+Bees, flies, and beetles are the tree's primary pollinators.
+The fruit is a small, dark red or black berry.
+It is about the size of a pea.
+The berries are produced in abundance in summer.
+They are a favourite food of the kererū, the tūī, and the bellbird.
+The birds eat the berries.
+They digest the flesh.
+They carry the seeds to new locations.
 The Wineberry is a tree that depends on its feathered gardeners.
 The leaves of the Wineberry have another secret.
-When they are crushed, they smell like green apples – a fresh, sweet scent that is surprisingly strong.
+When they are crushed, they smell like green apples.
+It is a fresh, sweet scent that is surprisingly strong.
 Rub a leaf between your fingers and you will smell it.
-The tree is sometimes called "New Zealand currant" because of its fruit, but "wineberry" is the common name that stuck.
+The tree is sometimes called "New Zealand currant" because of its fruit.
+But "wineberry" is the common name that stuck.
 The wood of the Wineberry is light, soft, and pinkish-brown.
 It was used by Māori for tools, for the handles of adzes, for the frames of houses.
-It is not a strong wood, but it is easy to work.
+It is not a strong wood.
+But it is easy to work.
 The tree is too small and too scattered to be commercially valuable.
 Biologically, the Wineberry is a short-lived tree.
-It grows fast, lives fast, and dies young.
-A Wineberry might live for 50 or 60 years – a blink of an eye in the forest.
-It races towards the light, produces its flowers and fruit, and then fades away as the slower giants – the rimu, the tōtara, the kahikatea – overtop it.
-It is a tree of the moment, a tree of the gap, a tree that lives in the fast lane.
+It grows fast.
+It lives fast.
+It dies young.
+A Wineberry might live for 50 or 60 years.
+That is a blink of an eye in the forest.
+It races towards the light.
+It produces its flowers and fruit.
+Then it fades away as the slower giants – the rimu, the tōtara, the kahikatea – overtop it.
+It is a tree of the moment.
+It is a tree of the gap.
+It lives in the fast lane.
 To stand under a Wineberry in fruit is to stand under a tree of dark berries.
-The leaves are soft, the branches are low, the fruit is hanging in clusters.
-The birds are feeding, the insects are buzzing, the leaves are smelling of green apples.
-It is a tree of the edge, the gap, the place where the forest is healing.
+The leaves are soft.
+The branches are low.
+The fruit is hanging in clusters.
+The birds are feeding.
+The insects are buzzing.
+The leaves are smelling of green apples.
+It is a tree of the edge.
+It is a tree of the gap.
+It is a tree where the forest is healing.
 The Wineberry is not a king.
 It is not a warrior.
-It is the pioneer, the fast one, the tree of the gap.
+It is the pioneer.
+It is the fast one.
+It is the tree of the gap.
 It has been here for millennia.
 It will be here as long as there are gaps to fill.